The Cat Who Turned On and Off

 The Cat Who Turned On and Off is the third novel in a series of murder mystery novels by Lilian Jackson Braun.

 Plot introduction

 Qwill and his two lovable Siamese, Koko and Yum Yum find themselves in a rundown section of the city known as Junktown.
 Expecting it to be a haven of dopers and the homeless, they are surprised to see that it is a collection of old antique stores trying to survive.
 They also find mystery and murder waiting for them.
 A mysterious fall ends the life of one of Junktown's leading citizens and Qwill suspects it was no accident.
 It takes Koko to prove him right.

+Reception

+A review in the Detroit Free Press, found it "by far the most effective" of the series to that point.